 - Be sure that your carrier offers adequate head and neck support for your infant;

-Where applicable, be sure to register all baby carrying devices, as you will then be alerted to any recalls.
+Where applicable, be sure to register all baby carrying devices, as you can then be alerted to any recalls.

-With our babies on our bodies and science by our side, the future of babywearing is certainly bright.
+With our babies on our bodies and science by our side, the future of babywearing certainly looks bright!